oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

          port: 7001
    ```

+1. Once you have connected to the Remote Console with your browser,
+   it will prompt for the location of your WebLogic Server Administration
+   Server.
-1. For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server, supply a URL that resolves to the load balancer host and ingress that you supplied in the previous step.
+   For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server, supply a URL that resolves to the load balancer host and ingress that you supplied in the previous step.
 For example:

    ```
    http://${HOSTNAME}:${LB_PORT}/